 Helmets Are Hardly Heroic: Inverted.
 In the final battle, the heroes wear helmets but Vanko takes his off, which leaves him vulnerable to Stark and Rhodes' finishing move.

 Heroic BSOD: Tony goes into one big time, due to him suffering a slow death due to Palladium contamination.
 It culminates into him throwing a party, drunk, while in his Iron Man armor.

 Heroic Bystander: Towards the end of the film, the Hammer-drones are rampaging and the crowd is fleeing in fright...except for one little boy wearing an Iron Man mask, who then holds up a gloved hand at one of the drones.
 The drone pauses, uncertain whether this boy is the real deal or not, giving the real Iron Man time to land and blast the drone away.
 He gives the boy a "Nice work, kid!" before flying away again.
 In doing this, the boy probably saved dozens of lives.

 Hollywood Tactics: Played with.
-Stark and Rhodes actually discuss tactics in the moments leading up to the Hammer Drone attack in the garden, including taking the high ground, making use of cover, and avoiding the "kill box" in the middle of the garden.
+Stark and Rhodes discuss tactics in the moments leading up to the Hammer Drone attack in the garden, including taking the high ground, making use of cover, and avoiding the "kill box" in the middle of the garden.
 Unfortunately, they get distracted arguing over who's the bigger gun...leaving them right in the middle of said kill box when the Hammer Drones finally arrive a few seconds into their argument.
-They manage to do all right, although it does force Stark to use up his best weapon before fighting Whiplash.
+They do all right, although it forces Stark to use up his best weapon before fighting Whiplash.

 Husky Russkie: Ivan Vanko, aka Whiplash, a Russian scientist with a grudge against Tony Stark, played by Mickey Rourke.